Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 A key derivation driver has the following entry points:

 * `"key_derivation_setup"` (mandatory): always the first entry point to be called.
 This entry point provides the [initial inputs](#key-derivation-driver-initial-inputs).
 See [“Key derivation driver setup”](#key-derivation-driver-setup).
 * `"key_derivation_input_step"` (optional): provide an extra input for the key derivation.
 This entry point is only mandatory in drivers that support algorithms that have extra inputs.
-See [“Key derivation driver extra inputs”](#key-derivation-driver-inputs).
+See [“Key derivation driver long inputs”](#key-derivation-driver-long-inputs).
 * `"key_derivation_output_bytes"` (mandatory): derive cryptographic material and output it.
 See [“Key derivation driver outputs”](#key-derivation-driver-outputs).
 * `"key_derivation_derive_key"`, `"key_derivation_verify_bytes"`, `"key_derivation_verify_key"` (optional, opaque drivers only): derive key material which remains inside the same secure element.
 See [“Key derivation driver outputs”](#key-derivation-driver-outputs).
 * `"key_derivation_set_capacity"` (mandatory for opaque drivers that implement `"key_derivation_output_bytes"` for non-raw-data key types): update the capacity policy on the operation.
 See [“Key derivation driver operation capacity”](#key-derivation-driver-operation-capacity).